Roger Mills County, Oklahoma: Economy

 Petroleum and natural gas production has become an important contributor since discovery of the Panhandle-Hugoton Field.

-In 2010, Roger Mills County had a per capita income of 28,427 dollars per resident compared to the United States per capita income of 27,334 dollars.
+In 2010, Roger Mills County had a per capita income of $28,427 per resident compared to the United States per capita income of $27,334.
 The county had the highest per capita income of any in Oklahoma and was the only Oklahoma county in which the per capita income exceeded the national per capita income.

 Politics

 Roger Mills County is heavily Republican, like most of rural western Oklahoma.
 It has voted for the Republican candidate in every presidential election since 1980, and in all but three elections since 1952.